jeremydcherry/jeremydcherry.github.io/content/resources.md

 ---
-layout: default
+layout: secondary
 title: Design Resources
+subtitle: An ever-growing list of curated design links
 permalink: /resources
 ---

-# Design Resources

-### An ever growing list of curated design links
+Over the years, I've had a lot of design-loving folks ask me for my favorite resources.
+So, I decided to curate an ever-growing list of design resources all over the interwebs.
+I've always had the distinct honor of passing along the wisdom that's been graciously passed along to me.

+May we design with purpose.

+And a _huge_ thank you to all of you that have shared resources with me.

 ---